caru/StenoTutor/README.md

 * Make sure the a recent version of Java is installed
 * Download [the repository zip file](https://github.com/caru/StenoTutor/archive/master.zip) in a directory of your choice.
 * Extract the folder corresponding to your system on your hard drive.
 For example, if you use Linux 32-bit, extract the folder named "application.linux32/"
-* Optionally tweak session.properties in "data/" subdirectory.
+* Optionally tweak data/session.properties to customize the lesson.
 * Run Plover (it must be version 2.4+).
 It must be running and enabled to properly capture its translated output.

 1. Linux -